GM CAMELINA TRIAL: FREQUENTLY ASKED QUESTIONS

 Why are “fish oils”, or omega-3 long chain polyunsaturated fatty acids (LC-PUFAs), so important?

 The omega-3 LC-PUFAs, EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), are important for human health and nutrition.
 They modulate both metabolic and immune processes, and they confer health benefits in areas of coronary heart disease (CHD) and neurodevelopment (Nutrition Reviews Vol.71(10):692-707).
-They are found in marine fish and algae, as noted in the associated article, "GM Field Trial Planned".
+In the wild, they are found in marine fish and algae.

-What is the natural source of EPA and DHA, and of the ketocarotenoid pigment, astaxanthin?
+What is the natural source of EPA and DHA?

-As with humans, most fish obtain EPA, DHA and astaxanthin through their diets.
-Thus, “fish oils” are not actually made by fish, neither is their pinkish pigmentation; they are synthesised by marine microbes (algae), which form the base of aquatic food webs.
+As with humans, most fish obtain EPA and DHA through their diets.
+Thus, “fish oils” are not actually made by fish, they are synthesised by marine microbes (algae), which form the base of aquatic food webs.

 Farmed fish receive EPA and DHA through their feed; if not, the resulting fillets lack these important fatty acids.
 Fish farms consumed around 80 per cent of all fish oil harvested from the oceans in 2011 (as fish), and this ratio has not changed significantly since then.